 In 2003, Roger Federer claimed his first Wimbledon title in grand style, ousting seven rivals after losing only one set and entering the record books at 21.
 Next January, the Swiss conquered the Australian Open and became world no.

-1 for the first time, lifting trophies in Dubai, Indian Wells, Hamburg and Halle to enter Wimbledon as the favorite.
-In the first round, Federer played against Alex Bogdanovic, the Briton ranked 295th, who couldn't match the pace of the Swiss, as Federer scored a 6-3, 6-3, 6-0 triumph in 80 minutes.
+1 for the first time, lifting trophies in Dubai, Indian Wells, Hamburg and Halle to stand strong against all the rivals and enter Wimbledon as the favorite to defend the crown.
+In the first round, Federer played against Alex Bogdanovic, the Briton ranked 295th who couldn't match the pace of the Swiss, with Federer scoring a 6-3, 6-3, 6-0 triumph in 80 minutes.

-That makes you feel good, and that's what happened today, especially when I saw Alex can't do much on my serve.
-I tried to stay calm and enjoy my Wimbledon return, and I can't wait for my next match.
-I don't have doubts about my game, and that makes me play well.
+That makes you feel good and that's what happened today, especially when I saw Alex can't do much on my serve.
+I was trying to stay calm and enjoy my Wimbledon return and can't wait for my next match.
+I don't have doubts about my game and that makes me play well.

-I played a bit safer today, controlling the pace from the baseline and not rushing to the net that often.
-I will probably serve & volley more in the rest of the event.
-Alex hits the ball well, but it wasn't easy for him to face me on the Centre Court in front of the home fans.
+I played a little bit safer today, controlling the pace from the baseline and not rushing to the net that often.
+I will probably serve&volley more in the rest of the event.
+Alex hits the ball well but it wasn't easy for him to face me on the Centre Court in front of the home fans.

 He has to work on his physical strength and the mental aspect; he lacks experience.
 I thought Alex would use his forehand more but his backhand is also very solid.
 I know how Andy Roddick and Tim Henman play; I don't have to watch them at this stage.